Sonnet 515

 Stark pupils wide, throat dry, all time recessed,

-No time to pray or mortal sins confess.
+No breath to beg, repent, or sins redress.

 The rifle bucked with but one soul to save.